umarhassan-mitodl/14.11-spring-2006/content/pages/readings.md

 Della Vigna, Stefano, and Ulrike Malmendier.
 "Paying Not to Go to the Gym." *American Economic Review* (2006): forthcoming.

-Duflo, Esther, William Gale, Jeffrey Liebman, Peter Orszag, and Emmanuel Saez. "{{% resource_link "a52876bb-0f19-425e-bc88-05d40a77c870" "Saving Incentives for Low- and Middle-Income Families: Evidence from a Field Experiment with H and R Block" %}}."
+Duflo, Esther, William Gale, Jeffrey Liebman, Peter Orszag, and Emmanuel Saez. "[Saving Incentives for Low- and Middle-Income Families: Evidence from a Field Experiment with H and R Block](http://www.nber.org/papers/w11680)."
 NBER Working Paper, no. 11680 (2005).
 (See also The Retirement Security Project Policy Brief No. 2005-5.)

 Madrian, Brigitte, and Dennis Shea.
 "The Power of Suggestion: Inertia in 401(k) Participation and Savings Behavior." *Quarterly Journal of Economics* 116, no. 4 (2001): 1149-1187.